-The world of work is transforming with a speed we haven't seen before.
+The world of work is transforming dramatically.
 Changing customer demands and new technologies are impacting products and services, organisations as a whole, and employee expectations.
 Organisations are looking for new skills among talents to remain relevant.
 Employees, in turn, demand more flexibility, a different work-life balance, fair and transparent compensation & benefits, reflecting their personal preferences and the desire for meaningful work.
 Agility is key.
 But how to be a differentiator in this changing world?

-On the other hand, COVID-19 forces organisations to rethink the size and composition of their workforce dramatically.
-What does the Office of the Future and the way we work post COVID-19 look like?
+Organisations need to rethink the size and composition of their workforce..
 Which people with which skills do organisations need to stay successful in the future?
 How do they become the employer of choice to be able to attract and retain the right talent?
-The war on talent has become even more complex, therefore organisations need to strengthen their vision and deliver on what they promise, especially in times like these.
+The war on talent has become even more complex, therefore organisations need to strengthen their vision and deliver on what they promise.

 The Future of Work is an ongoing challenge, not only for organisations but for society as a whole.
 It is of vital importance that governments and companies address these challenges while taking into account different stakeholders.
 It is our mission to help with strengthening trust in society and to solve the complex problems of today and tomorrow and to help organisations and employees to be fit for the future.